96195hsu-create/Responsible_ML_HW2/README.md

 1. Open the notebook
 2. Run the cells from top to bottom

-The dataset is loaded within the notebook, so no additional setup is required.
+The dataset is loaded within the notebook.

 ## Methods Used
 This project uses three main explanation approaches: